microdynamics-cpu/tree-core-cpu/README.md

 **TreeCoreL4(_under development_)**<span id="id_tcl4"></span>
 * 64-bits five-stage pipeline riscv core

+> NOTE: The develop roadmap of TreeCore processor now is simple: adding new features and improving benchmark score from its predecessor.
+But after the TreeCoreL4, the develop policy will adopt the tick-tock model: Introducing and testing new microarchitecture in every odd version, optimizing microarchitecture, exploring multiple advanced technologies in compiler, OS, GPU with open source EDA in even version.
+In other words, odd version focuses on microarchitecture, even version focuses on software and development toolset.

 ## Develop Schedule
 Now, the develop schedule of TreeCore is recorded by the **Tencent Document**.
 You can click below link to view it: